alexandercoulter/fastfrechet/paper.md

 Fréchet regression with variable selection is currently not implemented by any software package, available only through the Supplementary Material of
 @tucker_variable_2023 (hereafter "`Tucker` materials").
-The `Tucker` algorithm can be prohibitively slow in many applications, for example taking 1.5 hours to run on a modest 207 patient, 34 covariate data set size from the HYPNOS CGM cohort; applying resampling methods like complementary pairs stability selection would take several CPU-days [@coulter_fast_2024].
+The `Tucker` algorithm can be slow in many applications, for example taking 1.5 hours to run on a modest 207 patient, 34 covariate data set size from the HYPNOS CGM cohort;
+applying resampling methods like complementary pairs stability selection would be infeasible, taking upward of several CPU-days [@coulter_fast_2024].
 Implementation of the Fréchet regression problem in 2-Wasserstein space (i.e. without variable selection) is supported by the `Tucker` materials, and by two R packages: `WRI` [@liu_wri_2022] and `frechet` [@chen_frechet_2023].
 These packages face certain practical limitations.
-For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support.
-`frechet` offers more flexibility in user specifications, but its solver for Fréchet regression may not accurately satisfy constraints and is comparatively slow (i.e. takes upward of 10,000$\times$ longer than `fastfrechet`), as we show in the next section.
+For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications, but its solver for Fréchet regression may not accurately satisfy constraints and is comparatively slow (i.e. takes upward of 10,000$\times$ longer than `fastfrechet`), as we show in the next section.

 The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of both Fréchet regression and